BiBiServ/clum_2020/README.md

 ## Hello World, Hello BiBiGrid!

-To see how the bibigrid works in action, we start with a typical example : *Hello World !*
+To see how the cluster with slurm works in action, we start with a typical example : *Hello World !*

 - Connect to your cluster using the Theia Web-IDE (You may use another terminal here) `